assetto-corsa-web/accweb/README.md

 ```

 To set one of these, use `set NAME=value` on Windows and `export NAME=value` on Linux before you start the accweb executable.
 The `start.sh` and `start.cmd` as well as the `docker-compose.yml` use recommended default values, but you meight have to change a few of them.
 `ACCWEB_ADMIN_PASSWORD`, `ACCWEB_MOD_PASSWORD` and `ACCWEB_RO_PASSWORD` are used to configure the administrator, moderator and read only passwords.
 They must be set or accweb won't start.
-Make sure you use a unique strong pasword for each of those.
+Make sure you use a unique strong pasword for each of them.

 ### Manuall installation